 rm <filename>

-tracepath – view a network route
+tracepath - view a network route of provided address.

 tracepath <address>

-vi – edit text files
+vi - edit files (command line text editor).

 vi <filename>